 - Wada testing

-Fellows rotate through the adult UT Southwestern Epilepsy Program and the pediatric Children's Epilepsy Center.
+Fellows rotate through the adult UT Southwestern Epilepsy Program and the pediatric Children's Epilepsy Center in Dallas.
 Both centers are Level 4 NEAC Epilepsy Centers with active surgical programs.
-Faculty includes five pediatric and four adult epileptologists.
+Faculty includes seven pediatric and six adult epileptologists.

 Applications are generally accepted 24 months prior to the anticipated start of training.
 This is typically in August of the PGY-3 year for Adult Neurology Residents, or PGY-4 year for Pediatric Neurology Residents.
 Interviews typically occur thereafter in the fall/winter.

 For questions about the Adult Epilepsy fellowship: Epilepsy.Fellowship@utsouthwestern.edu

 How to apply to the Pediatric Epilepsy Fellowship Program:

 The Pediatric Epilepsy Fellowship Program at UTSW Medical Center is a part of the NRMP national match program.

 We are currently offering 2 Pediatric Epilepsy fellowship positions per year (in addition to 2 Pediatric Clinical Neurophysiology Fellowship positions per year).

 All candidates must apply through ERAS to be eligible.
 Please see ERAS for application requirements.